 If a student has a phone or smart watch, it must be turned off and turned into the teacher or office.
 It should not be taken out at school.
-Marion County Schools assume no responsibility for any of these banned items.
-Students are not to buy, sell, or trade items with other students at school.
+Marion County Schools assume no responsibility for any of these items.
 Refer to Marion County Board Policy, 6.312 Use of Personal Communication Devices in School at www.marionschools.org a copy may be requested through our front office.